Vanshika7401/Code_brewers/README.md

   </li>
   <li>Check test results and calculate marks instantly
     <p>
-      QuizME allows checking student's scores instantly after the quiz is finished.
+      Quiz allows checking student's scores instantly after the quiz is finished.
 Not only that but also, he/she can access quizzes that he/she joined before and check the scores and the answers descriptions.
     </p>
   </li>
   <li>Leaderboard